mschonaker/docker-tomcat/README.md

 # docker-tomcat

-Customizations of the official image.
+A copy of the official image, but based on JDK instead of JRE.